-As at date of this Annual Information Form, Calloway has issued \$185,000,000 principal amount of 6.65% Convertible Debentures and 5.75% Convertible Debentures, as described below.
+As at date of this Annual Information Form, Calloway has issued \$59,846,000 principal amount of 5.75% Convertible Debentures, as described below.

-The Trust Indenture provides that each of the following events will constitute an "Event of Default" in respect of the 6.65% Convertible Debentures and the 5.75% Convertible Debentures:
+The Trust Indenture provides that each of the following events will constitute an "Event of Default" in respect of the 5.75% Convertible Debentures:

-- i) failure for 15 days to pay interest on the 6.65% Convertible Debentures and the 5.75% Convertible Debentures when due; - ii) failure to pay principal or premium, if any, on the 6.65% Convertible Debentures or the 5.75% Convertible Debentures, whether at the maturity date, upon redemption, by declaration or otherwise; or - iii) certain events of bankruptcy, insolvency or reorganization.
+- i) failure for 15 days to pay interest on the 5.75% Convertible Debentures when due; - ii) failure to pay principal or premium, if any, on the 5.75% Convertible Debentures, whether at the maturity date, upon redemption, by declaration or otherwise; or - iii) certain events of bankruptcy, insolvency or reorganization.

-The 6.65% Convertible Debentures and the 5.75% Convertible Debentures will be subordinated to all creditors entitled to Senior Indebtedness (as such term is defined in the Trust Indenture) will receive payment in full, including claims of trade, creditors, before the holders of the 6.65% Convertible Debentures and the 5.75% Convertible Debentures will be entitled to receive any payment or distribution.
+The 5.75% Convertible Debentures will be subordinated to all creditors entitled to Senior Indebtedness (as such term is defined in the Trust Indenture) will receive payment in full, including claims of trade creditors, before the holders of the 5.75% Convertible Debentures will be entitled to receive any payment or distribution.